 For visitors searching for things to do in Clearwater Florida:

-• Stroll Cleveland Street, downtown corridor with public art and views.
+Stroll Cleveland Street, the downtown corridor on the bluff above the harbor with public art and the historic streetscape.

 Why People Visit Clearwater Florida